Bryntum

 });

-Here we import Bryntum Gantt, create a new Bryntum Gantt instance, and pass a configuration object into it.
+Here, we import the component, create a new Bryntum Gantt instance, and pass a configuration object into it.
 We add the Gantt chart to the <body> of the DOM.

-You can set your Gantt chart up to display specific dates on opening.
-In this example, we set the startDate to the current date and endDate to one year from today, but you can change these dates to whatever applies to your project.
+You can set up your Gantt chart so that it displays specific dates on opening.
+In this example, we set the startDate to the current date and the endDate to one year from today, but you can change these dates to the duration of your project.

-We pass in data inline to populate TaskData for simplicity.
-We have a parent item with two children items within it.
+For simplicity, we populate TaskData by passing in data inline.
+We have a parent item containing two children items.
 You can learn more about working with data in the Bryntum docs.

-If you run your dev server now, you’ll see the items in our Bryntum Gantt chart:
+If you run your dev server now, you’ll see the parent and children items in the Bryntum Gantt chart:

-Our Gantt chart uses the Stockholm theme, which is one of five available themes for Bryntum Gantt charts.
-We’ve linked to the CSS for the Stockholm theme in index.html.
-If you’d like to create a custom theme, read more about styling your Gantt chart in our customization documentation.
+The Gantt chart uses the Stockholm theme, which is one of five available themes for Bryntum Gantt charts.
+There is a link to the CSS for the Stockholm theme in index.html.
+If you’d like to create a custom theme, read more about styling your Gantt chart in the Bryntum customization docs.

-Now let’s learn how to retrieve a list of monday.com items from a user’s account using the monday.com GraphQL API.
+Now, let’s learn how to use the monday.com GraphQL API to retrieve a list of items from a monday.com user account.

 Set up monday.com

-You will need an account on monday.com.
-Sign up or log in to your monday.com account.
-If you’re setting up a new account, choose “items” when asked what you would like to manage and select the default configuration for the rest of the set up.
+Sign up or log in to monday.com.
+If you’re setting up a new personal account, click the Continue button when asked what you want to manage first:

 Get your access token

-You’ll need an access token to access the items in your monday.com table for your Bryntum Gantt chart.
-Click on the profile picture in the bottom left corner of the screen and then click on “Developers”.
+You need an access token to access the monday.com board items for your Bryntum Gantt component.
+Click on your profile picture in the top-right corner of the screen and select Developers in the popup menu:

-Use monday.com GraphQL API to access a your monday.com items
+Use the monday.com GraphQL API to access your monday.com items

-Now that we have an access token, we can use it to query the monday.com API and retrieve all the items from our boards.
+Now that you have an access token, we can use it to query the monday.com API and retrieve all the items from our boards.

-import { createGantt, updateChildrenList, updateParentList } from "./main.js";
+import { createGantt, updateChildrenList, updateParentList, accessToken } from "./main.js";

 function getTasksFromMonday() {